mkt80/pkoPreview/membership.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h2>Membership Dues</h2>
 		<p>Every member of Pale Kai pays yearly dues in the amount of $350.
-This money goes towards the cost of maintaining our outriggers and club site, race fees, and insurance.
-Once paid, you will be considered a current 2017 Pale Kai member, with paddeling opportunites throughout the year.</p>
+This money goes towards the cost of maintaining our outriggers, club site, and race fees.
+Once paid, you will be considered a current 2017 Pale Kai member, with paddling opportunites throughout the year.</p>

 	</div>
 	<div class="6u$ 12u$(small)">